What is a Cornerback? NFL’s Shutdown Specialists

 In conclusion, a cornerback on a football team is not simply any regular player.
 They are the defenders of the gridiron, responsible for protecting their team’s end zone.

-Even though they might not always get the attention, they are an essential component of any successful football team.
+Even though they might not always get the attention they deserve, they are an essential component of any successful football team.